Plant care and cultivation

 Lady palms

 Lady palms are various plant species from the genus Rhapis.
 It is a palm tree that grows well in shade or partial sun.
-They are native to Asia and is tolerant of low maintenance.
+They are native to Asia and are tolerant of low maintenance.
 The typical leaves that start from the stem are somewhat thick compared to other palms.
 They are arranged terminally on the stems.
+In addition to their aesthetic appeal, lady palms are known for their air-purifying properties, helping to remove pollutants from indoor environments.

 The Best Partial-Shade Plants - Lady palms